 In the last Conference of Mayors survey, 84 percent of cities said that they have successfully redeveloped a brownfield site with 150 cities successfully redeveloping nearly 2,100 sites, comprising more than 18,000 acres of land.
 And, at that time, there were over 1,200 sites comprising of another 15,000 acres that were in the process of being redeveloped.
-106 cities reported that 187,000 jobs have already been created through the redevelopment of brownfield properties with 71,000 jobs in the pre-development stage and 116,000 permanent jobs.
+106 cities reported that 187,000 jobs have already been created through the redevelopment of brownfield properties with 71,000 jobs in the predevelopment stage and 116,000 permanent jobs.

-This new development has also resulted in an increase in tax revenues at the local, state, and federal level.
+These new developments have resulted in an increase in tax revenues at the local, state, and federal level.
 62 cities reported that their actual tax revenues from redeveloped brownfields sites totaled over \$408 million with an estimate of potential revenues ranging from \$1.3 - \$3.8 billion.

-And, in every survey that the Conference of Mayors ever conducted, the top three impediments to brownfields redevelopment were always the same-- lack of clean up funds, the need for more environmental assessments, and liability issues.
+And, it should be noted that in every survey that the Conference of Mayors ever conducted, the top three impediments to brownfields redevelopment were always the same-- lack of cleanup funds, the need for more environmental assessments, and liability issues.